yuanchaiyc/Ling471/Assignment-1.md

 Submission summary:
 * Part 1: A text file answering questions about the IMDB review dataset.
 * Part 2: Private GitHub repository created; Olga and Yuanhe added as collaborators.
+* Part 3:
-* Part 3: We believe you that you installed VS Code :).
-Submission: a file called your-UW-NetID-assignment1.py in your repository
+   * A file called your-UW-NetID-assignment1.py in your repository
+   * A question/comment in the Discussion area for Assignment 1 related to how things are organized in VS Code (note: a question about installation won't count here!)
+   * A question/comment in the Discussion area for Assignment 1 related to Source Control and how to stage, commit, push, and pull changes using e.g. VS Code.
+(You can use command line if you know how to do it, or some other tool).

 ### Part 1: The IMDB review dataset
 We will be using the IMDB review dataset ([Maas et al. 2011](https://www.aclweb.org/anthology/P11-1015.pdf))